Main Content

 6. Use the Dwell Angle button to select one of the following options:

-• Online computation — Select this option to enable online dwell angle computation algorithm and use the dwell angle computed in real-time for speed control of SRM.
+• Online computation — Select this option to enable the online dwell angle computation algorithm and use the dwell angle computed in real-time for speed control of the SRM.

-• Constant angles — Select this option to disable online dwell angle computation and use the variables thetaON and thetaOFF (that define a fixed dwell angle) in the model initialization script for speed control of SRM.
+• Constant angles — Select this option to disable the online dwell angle computation and use the variables thetaON and thetaOFF (which define a fixed dwell angle) in the model initialization script for speed control of the SRM.

 7. Click Build, Deploy & Start on the Hardware tab to deploy the target model to the hardware.

-8. Observe and verify the variables populated by the target model in the base workspace.
+8. Check that the variables populated by the target model in the base workspace are correct.

 For details about the serial communication between the host and target models, see Host-Target Communication.

 11. Update the reference speed value in the Reference Speed (RPM) field in the host model.
-We recommend that you enter lower speeds initially during motor start up and gradually increase the speed later.
+It is recommended that you enter lower speeds during motor startup and gradually increase the speed later.

 12. In the host model, select the debug signals that you want to monitor.